JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 When creating a project with Sceneforge, the software will automatically generate the required file structure in your specified directory.
 When opening a project, Sceneforge will check if the file structure is correct, and will fix/add any incorrect folders.

-*It is important that you add any assets before opening the project. - See Known Issues.*

 ```
 ├─ Project Root Folder/
 │  └─ 3D Models          --- Place all 3D Model files here.